 - Changes in appetite, frequently a loss of appetite

 - Changes in bowel movements

 - Feelings of pressure in the hips or lower back

 Do I have a talcum powder lawsuit?

 The Kishish Law Group is committed to seeking justice for you and your loved ones.
 We believe that you deserve fair compensation for your suffering and we will work tirelessly to achieve that goal.
-If you or a loved one developed ovarian cancer after use of talcum powder, we want to know.
+If you or a loved one developed ovarian cancer or mesothelioma after use of talcum powder, we want to know.

 DISCLAIMER: No attorney client relationship will exist between you and our firm until we enter into a signed Retainer/Services Agreement.
 Completion of this document is for informational purposes only and does not constitute a Retainer/Services Agreement.
 The information you obtain at this site is not, nor is it intended to be, legal advice.
 Contacting us does not create an attorney-client relationship.
 In some jurisdictions this website may be considered lawyer advertising.
 You should consult an attorney for advice regarding your individual situation.
 Click here for more information.

 If you or a loved one were diagnosed with ovarian cancer or mesothelioma after the use of talcum products, you may be entitled to compensation.